 My Approach to Helping

-I practice psychotherapy as our collaboration to clarify goals, what you need from psychotherapy, and develop the steps to achieve those goals.
+I practice psychotherapy as our collaboration to clarify goals, discovering what you need from psychotherapy, and developing the steps to achieve those goals.
 I've built my practice around psychological science and many decades of experience.
 I support approaches known as evidence-based treatments because these approaches are backed by empirical evidence and real-world results.
 These interventions include cognitive-behavioral therapy and other proven approaches.

 Because many life events aren't easily classified and have not been thoroughly researched, I also rely on my professional knowledge and clinical experience.
-Psychotherapy is about a cooperative, trusting, and honest relationship.
+Psychotherapy is sustaining a cooperative, trusting, and honest relationship.